 Obviously, if your smart speaker of choice comes via Google, it’s not going to work so well.
 Ring also charges a monthly or annual fee if you want to store video of folks who come to your door over time.
 You can still get alerts to your phone or smart devices without extra cost, but if you want archived video, you’ve got to pay.

-Google’s only got a single video doorbell available in Australia, the premium priced and oddly titled Nest Doorbell (Battery).
+Google’s only got a single video doorbell available in Australia, the premium priced and oddly titled Nest Doorbell.
 Integration with Google speakers is very good, and it’s AI is excellent at detecting the difference between a visitor, and a visitor with a package, or a car or pet.
 You can even optionally train it to recognise faces, so that it knows when a family member is home, for example.
 Google also gives you a 3 hour rolling bank of video storage online, recording just the motion it detects.

 Installation of the Nest Doorbell is a little more fiddly than most of the Ring devices.
 If you do want face detection and recognition, that comes as part of a paid Nest Aware subscription only.
 In my own tests the Google Nest Doorbell is a little slower at sending alerts to connected devices; often where a Ring doorbell would see a delivery person coming and alert me before they hit the bell, the Nest Doorbell only ever managed to do so once they were already there.
-There’s only the one choice of a $329 doorbell at the moment as well.

 While it’s a separate company – at one time it was part of networking giant Netgear, but now it’s a distinct entity – Arlo’s Video Doorbells work with Google Assistant speakers or Amazon Alexa devices, giving them nice flexibility.
 There’s not quite the same range as Ring, but there are wired and wireless options to pick from.